Vegas Vacation: Box office

 Vegas Vacation was released to cinemas in the United States on February 14, 1997.
 The film was later released on home video and to television.

 Critical response

+By contrast, the Popcornmeter which measures general audience ratings has a more favorable score of 51%.
+Metacritic, which uses a weighted average, assigned the a score of 20 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

 The film was nominated for The Sequel Nobody Was Clamoring For at the 1997 Stinkers Bad Movie Awards but lost to Free Willy 3: The Rescue.
 Although Embry is well known for his role in the film, he said in 2015 "let's face it, it's a horrible movie.
 It's not anywhere as good as the first one or the Christmas one.
 Those were home runs!"

+Sequel

+A sequel titled Vacation, was released in 2015.